Quickstart: Deploy Azure Bastion in a virtual network using an ARM template

 Parameters

-bastion-host-name Name of Azure Bastion resource.
+bastion-host-name Name of the Bastion resource.

 Note

-To find more templates, see Azure Quickstart Templates.
+To find more templates, see Azure quickstart templates.

 Deploy the template